 Countering the financing of terrorism is a key element of the EU’s strategy in the fight against terrorism.
 As terrorists and their supporters constantly modify their ways to collect, move and gain access to funds, the EU regularly updates its instruments and measures to detect, prevent, trace and disrupt this activity.
 The EU has developed a comprehensive range of measures to combat terrorist financing, including the updated Anti-Money Laundering Directive, which introduced enhanced measures to prevent terrorist financing.
 A new Directive to facilitate the use of financial and other information adopted in 2019 strengthened the capacity of law enforcement authorities to fight terrorism by improving their access to financial information.

 A central element of the fight against terrorism is to support the Member States in protecting European society and critical infrastructures from attack.
 Those efforts involve a broad spectrum of governmental, private and non-government partners.
-Specific areas of focus include the prevention of terrorist attacks using chemical, biological, radiological and nuclear (CBRN) materials, the protection of public spaces, explosives and explosives precursors, and critical infrastructure protection (CIP).
+Specific areas of focus include the prevention of terrorist attacks using chemical, biological, radiological and nuclear (CBRN) materials, the protection of public spaces, explosives and explosives precursors, and critical infrastructure protection (CIP) and resilience.
 Besides facilitating networks of experts cooperating on these topics, the Commission works to track threats and develop guidance to Member States.
 Moreover, legislation has been adopted to restrict access to chemical substances that can be misused for the illicit manufacture of home-made explosives.

 Given that the implementation and further development of counter-terrorism policies rely on the availability of cutting-edge technologies, the Commission is involved in facilitating their advancement through security research projects, in order to equip Member States with the tools necessary to mitigate against the terrorist threat to European citizens.
 More information on security research are available; information on specialised sectoral research can be also found on consulting pages devoted to specific terrorism and radicalisation files.